wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

-This module describes Advanced eDiscovery administration in the following areas:
+This module describes eDiscovery administration in the following areas:

 - Permissions and licensing
 - Adding or removing members from a case